 University of Bristol, Biomedical Sciences Building,

 phone: +44 (0)117 33 12058 (internal 12058)

-I am primarily interested in virus host cell interactions with an emphasis on the common cold virus, adenovirus.
-I have been looking at how this virus interacts with the host cell using state of the art techniques including laser confocal microscopy, high throughput quantitative mass spectrometry and, most recently, Deep Sequencing (or Next Generation Sequencing) of adenovirus infected cells.
-In addition, I am working to develop new approaches to study how recombinant adenovirus vectors interact with the host during gene therapy treatment.
+I am primarily interested in virus host cell interactions with an emphasis on respiratory viruses, in particular adenovirus, but also respiratory syncytial virus, influenza and Hendra virus.
+I have been looking at how these viruses interact with the host cell using state of the art techniques including laser confocal microscopy, high throughput quantitative mass spectrometry and Deep Sequencing (or Next Generation Sequencing) of virus infected cells.
+In collaboration with Dr Davidson here at Bristol we also apply these techniques to the study of Dengue virus.

 View all publications for Dr Matthews on his Bristol Research Profile page